About the programme

 • Have achieved in the region of 5 A*-B (9-6) grades at GCSE (with a minimum of 2 A* or A grades), including grades 9 – 6 in Mathematics and English

 • Would be the first generation in their family to attend university

 • Have been in receipt of Free School Meals whilst at secondary school

-• Have been looked after or in care
+• Have been looked after, in care or a young carer

 • Academic Taster Day

 • Inner Temple Visit